vic-ma/howtodismantle.github.io/_posts/2024-04-24-Modbus-Madness-How-to-address-a-modbus-RTU-sensor-from-scratch.md

 ## The basic idea behind Modbus

 The basic idea is to integrate several sensors in a bus system, where every sensor has an address.
-Each time the master (like a PLC) needs to query a value from the sensors, it sends a request package to the bus, with the address of the sensor.
+Each time the master (like a PLC) needs to query a value from the sensors, it sends a request package to the bus with the address of the sensor.

-Then, the sensor sends back its answer.
-Depending on the nature of the answer, there are four main "structures" for how to organize the data exchange:
+Then, the sensor sends back its response.
+Depending on the nature of the response, there are four main *structures* for how to organize the data exchange:
+* A discrete input.
 * A discrete output.
-  * A discrete input.
 * A holding register, for command and configuration values.
-  * The input register, which contains the actual measures or values of the sensor.
+* An input register, which contains the actual measures or values of the sensor.

-Because we want to query sensor values, we want the input register.
+Because we want to query sensor values, we'll go for the input register.
 Check out the [Modbus Wikipedia page](https://en.wikipedia.org/wiki/Modbus) to learn more about the details of the protocol.

 ## RTU and TCP and the hardware we need

-Most Modbus sensors are RTU sensors which only offer a serial communication.
+Most Modbus sensors are RTU sensors which only offer serial communication.
 This standard is called RS485.
-For our example, we will use a [Jiaminye Temperature and Humidity Transmitter Rs485 Serial Communication Temperature Sensor](https://www.amazon.de/dp/B09FPSHXD5?psc=1&ref=ppx_yo2ov_dt_b_product_details).
+For our example, we will use a [Jiaminye Temperature and Humidity Transmitter RS485 Serial Communication Temperature Sensor](https://www.amazon.de/dp/B09FPSHXD5?psc=1&ref=ppx_yo2ov_dt_b_product_details).
 The following image shows what this sensor looks like.
 Beside the two power lines, there are two communication lines.

 ![image](/assets/2024-04-24/010.jpeg)